johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

                 provide and wire to the input if you want the PLC to think that the sensor has been deactivated.

-12. Sinking and Sourcing Cards:
+13. Sinking and Sourcing Cards:
      >  DC Sinking Input Cards:
      > There is one common terminal which is at 0 volts.
-     > The inputs are at 24 volts when False (unlit) and 0 volts when True (lit).
+     > The inputs are at 24 volts when False (unlit) and pulled down to 0 volts when True (lit).

      > DC Sourcing Input Cards:
      > There is one common terminal at 24 volts.
-     > The inputs are at 0 volts when False (unlit) and 24 volts when True (lit).
+     > The inputs are at 0 volts when False (unlit) and pulled up to 24 volts when True (lit).